svalinn/DAGMC/doc/usersguide/uw2.rst

 DagSolid Run
 ============
-DagSolid is probably the most trivial of all the UWUW enabled codes to run, copy the vis.mac file from DAGMC/geant4/build/vis.mac
+DagSolid is probably the most trivial of all the |UW2| enabled codes to run.
+Copy the vis.mac file from DAGMC/geant4/build/vis.mac
 ::
    %> DagGeant4 example.h5m

-After some loading you should see a GUI window open (if you build geant4 with visualisation on), we can then use the Geant4 general particle source to emulate the behaviour of the previous two codes,
+After some loading you should see a GUI window open (if you build geant4 with visualisation on).
+We can then use the Geant4 general particle source to emulate the behaviour of the previous two codes:
 ::
    Idle> /gps/particle gamma
    Idle> /gps/ang/type iso
    Idle> /gps/energy 1.0 MeV

-Now we are ready to run,
+Now we are ready to run:
 ::
    Idle> /run/beamOn 1000000